appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Setup-Server-side-Searching-on-Table.md

 Most databases and APIs support server-side searching, although the methods of implementation can vary.

-Configure the query to fetch data using [searchText](/reference/widgets/table#searchtext-string) reference property.
+Configure the query to fetch data using the [searchText](/reference/widgets/table#searchtext-string) reference property.

 <dd>